Early Reading Proficiency (Reading Well by Third Grade)

 What is Dyslexia?

 The definition of dyslexia is included in Minnesota Statutes, section 125A.01.
 As stated in statute, "dyslexia" means a specific learning disability that is neurological in origin.
 It is characterized by difficulties with accurate or fluent recognition of words and by poor spelling and decoding abilities.
-Read more about dyslexia.
+Read more in the Dyslexia section.

 Navigating the School System When a Child is Struggling with Reading or Dyslexia - 8/15/16